 My New York City room was a total mess.
 My dad bought a new mattress for me, but the rest of the stuff he found and fixed from the garbage collection.
 If you are not familiar, in New York, people leave their stuff outside.
 Some of it is junk, but you can certainly make it workable.

 I had a bed, a typewriter, and a desk with plenty of mess in every possible corner.
 I didn’t like my dad’s place.
-But, I got used finding myself in messy quarters I disliked.
+But, I got used to finding myself in messy quarters I disliked.
 At least, I had a roof over my head and was in no immediate danger.
-I perceived my living situation as a very temporarily.
+I perceived my living situation as very temporary.
 There were many choices: to move, to die, or go back home to my mom.

 So, I hated my dad’s place.
 We had one bathroom for three people and shared a kitchen.
 Since I never cooked and most of the New York food was practically tasteless, I just ate lots of junk food in the messy kitchen I didn’t like.
 Not to mention, I continued smoking and drinking.